eligugliotta/tarc/README.md

 <br />
 E.g.: “on the wall”, [ʕal'ħiːtˤ], ع+ال+حيط <= عالحيط

 The Part-of-Speech tagging is the morphosyntatic annotation of strings.
-It has been operated at both level: morphological and functional.
-The first one describes the morphological nature of each string element, while the second one describes the grammatical function of the whole string.
+It has been operated at both levels: morphological and functional.
+The first one describes the morphological nature of each element of the string, while the second one describes the grammatical function of the whole string.
 The PoS annotation style follows the guidelines of the *Penn Arabic Treebank* (PATB) [[5]](#5).

 | *arabish* | *CODA* | *tokenization* | *POS*                    |*gloss*|